 The toxicokinetics of specific agents is also useful to anticipate the timing of symptom onset as well as whether the agent is amenable to techniques to ameliorate toxicity such as decontamination, enhanced elimination and the possibility of antidote therapy.

-As mentioned already, a through risk assessment is crucial in the approach to the toxicology patient.
+A thorough risk assessment is crucial in the approach to the toxicology patient.

 - agent or agents